OdevarJr/jc02_rangefinder/README.md

 -	`span`            :  Span (float)
 -	`velocity`        :  Velocity (float)
 -	`measureUnit`     :  Measure unit (uint8_t) - 1=meters, 2=feet, 3=inches

-But for this low-cost JC02-1 series modules, **only the crow flight distance works, and the measure unit is fixed in 1 (that means meters).
-All the other parameters will always be zero.
-It's not an malfunction, but a module's feature.**
-I kept all the fields available for future use and compatibility with higher end models.
-But for now, only `measure` works (and this is the main reason to use such module, right? 😉).

 ## Usage example:
 ```